olafwied/olafwied.github.io/_posts/core-samples/2018-06-01 Introduction to the EM-Algorithm.md

 and similarly for the red points for $T=2$.

-Note that this gives us "soft assignments" where each sample is not assigned just one (the most likely) cluster but a probability for each cluster $P(T=c \,|\ x_j, \theta)$.
-For "hard clustering" we take the average over all blue or red points to compute the parameters of the Gaussians.
+Note that this gives us "soft/probabilistic assignments" where each sample is not assigned just one (the most likely) cluster but a probability for each cluster $P(T=c \,|\ x_j, \theta)$.
+For "hard clustering/assignments" we take the average over all blue or red points to compute the parameters of the Gaussians.

 #### What if we knew $\theta$?